OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part5.md

 We'll need all of the same materials as in the previous part:

-// TODO: add ingredients from smart plant p4 once all of those TODOs are done
+// TODO: add ingredients from smart plant p4 once all of those are done

 1. MC33269T 5V Linear Voltage Regulator
 1. A Breadboard